Yandy Díaz Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to rank 17th in baseball in home runs given up (88 total, 1.1 per game).
+- The Diamondbacks rank 17th in baseball in home runs allowed (89 total, 1.1 per game).

-- Gallen (9-2) is looking for his 10th victory when he takes the mound for the Diamondbacks in his 17th start of the season.
-He has a 2.84 ERA in 98 1/3 innings pitched, with 104 strikeouts.
+- Davies gets the start for the Diamondbacks, his ninth of the season.
+He is 1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched.

-- In his most recent outing on Wednesday against the Milwaukee Brewers, the right-hander went seven innings, allowing one earned run while surrendering three hits.
+- In his last outing on Saturday against the San Francisco Giants, the righty threw four innings, giving up six earned runs while surrendering six hits.

+- The 30-year-old has put up a 7.82 ERA and 7.6 strikeouts per nine innings across eight games this season, while allowing a batting average of .315 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.